 Learning how to buy a house and how to negotiate, whether with the assistance of an agent or privately, is like learning how to dance.
 It's a sensitive balance, a gentle give and take between two dance partners.
 With good guidance, it can be a rather pleasant process.
 Or it can be a terrible ordeal.
 Be sensitive to the needs of your 'negotiating' partner.
 See things from their perspective as well as your own.
 Making unreasonable demands usually fails to make the sale.

-Canada Mortgage and Housing Corporation has a great website in which you can learn more about the real estate offer and how to negotiate.
+Canada Mortgage and Housing Corporation (CMHC) has a great website in which you can learn more about the real estate offer process and how to negotiate.

 If you're interested in learning how to negotiate like a pro, check out my book The Happy Agent.
-It's chock full of techniques and methodologies that could prove highly helpful to you in a private negotiation scenario, or even help your agent during their negotiating proceedings.
-A pittance of your time and money could save you thousands on a purchase or sale.
+It's full of techniques and methodologies that could prove highly helpful to you in a private negotiation scenario, or even help your agent during their negotiating proceedings.
+A small amount of time and money could save you thousands on a purchase or sale.